ozcey/py-flask-postgres-restapi/README.md

 ### Setup

-The project link [GitHub link](https://github.com/ozcey/py-flask-postgres-restapi.git) or  clone the project using the following command.
+The project link here [GitHub link](https://github.com/ozcey/py-flask-postgres-restapi.git) or  clone the project using the following command.

 ```